 My childhood family: my mother and my father, my maternal grandparents, and my sister.
 My Israeli family.

-And I am remembering all those children everywhere who desperately need light to shine on them.
+And I am remembering children everywhere who desperately need light to shine on them.
 Children whose spirits are darkened by ignorant adults, unemployed or underemployed parents, poor diets, insufficient shelters, shabby clothing, inadequate health care, disinterested leaders, and misguided politicians.
-Children whose birthright is light, daily, and who require comprehensive support and services, steadily.
+Children whose birthright is light daily, and who require comprehensive support and services steadily.

 And I ask myself: What am I doing to help shine the light?